antoineschaller/shopify-mcp-server/TOOLS.md

-# Shopify MCP Server - Complete Tools Reference
+# MCP Shopify - Complete Tools Reference

-This document provides detailed information about all 22 tools available in the Shopify MCP Server.
+This document provides detailed information about all 22 tools available in MCP Shopify.

 ## Product Management Tools